41 cheap things that work really well

 29. The waterproof speaker that you can hang in the shower

-Want to listen to the news or some music while you shower, kayak, soak in the tub, or hang out at the beach?
+Want to listen to a podcast or some music while you shower, kayak, soak in the tub, or hang out at the beach?
 According to reviewers, this little speaker is the right tool for the job.
 It's waterproof, portable, surprisingly durable — and has a long battery life (six hours of playtime).
 Stick it to your shower with the suction cup or hang it from your backpack with the included carabiner, and it will go and go.
 The sound is great, especially considering it's small size.

 30. This personal blender that you can drink straight from

-If you don't have the counter space for a big blender or if you travel frequently, this personal blender is perfect.
+If you don't have the kitchen space for a big blender or if you travel frequently, this personal blender is perfect.
 It's small, portable, and simple to use.
 And, when your beverage is blended, you can drink right from the attached blending jar.
 It even has a sipping lid so you can carry it away.
 It's small enough to stash in a cupboard or take with you on a road trip, and it comes in six colors.